ryan-munger/CMPT432_Compiler_Design/README.md

 1. **To compile and run (recommended):** `go run ./cmd/compiler/ -f <filename>`
     1. Currently, the -f arg is just how I will take in the filename to compile.
 1. To compile an executable to run yourself:
+    1. You can create a bin folder.
+Or be messy if you want.
     1. Linux: `go build -o ./bin/compiler ./cmd/compiler`
         1. Then: `./bin/compiler -f <filename>`
     1. Windows: `go build -o ./bin/compiler.exe ./cmd/compiler`